By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 - On Apple iPhone: Click the share icon (square with an up arrow).
 Select "Add to Home Screen".
 A web page icon is appears on your screen.

-The app has several features:
+My app has several features:

 - You can drag-and-drop to rearrange tasks.